SebMilardo/esp32-energy-monitor/README.md

 # esp32-energy-monitor
-Logs interrupts received on pin 12 and 15 then sends the data to a Telegram bot.
+Logs interrupts received on pin 12 or 15 then sends the data to a Telegram bot.
 This code has been tested on an ESP32-CAM board.

 What this code does: